liquidev/lintplus/README.md

   end is.
 It will highlight the correct line and column, though.
 - Just like `linter`, using it on Windows will be quite annoying because Lua's `io.popen` opens the lint command in a `cmd.exe` window.
-- It's not compatible with existing `linter` linters, but that should be a relatively easy fix.

 Problems related to `io.popen` *may* get fixed if I started using an external native library for reading output from the linter, but currently I don't really